 You must have achieved, or be on target to achieve, a First Class Honours degree or equivalent.

-You must be a Home/EU student with a conditional or unconditional offer to study a course within:
+You must have a conditional or unconditional offer to study a taught Masters course within:

 - Department of Classics